dkvz/majorsetbe/README.md

 - [ ] The error message when you try submitting an empty comment isn't styled at all.
 Is that normal?
 - [x] On the blog page (blog posts lists) the permalink icon is shown in a really weird place when on large screen and the post title is very long
 - [x] Alignement options don't work on audio elements in the Gutenberg editor
-- [ ] Find fonts to use -> My default Mint 20 sans-serif one is nice
+- [ ] Find fonts to use -> Need to test if Ubuntu font shows on other browsers
 - [x] Change the favicon -> Documented how to do it inside Wordpress above
 - [ ] Check what we get as OpenGraph metadata for pages with or without thumbnails, posts and events
 - [x] Add something to make it easier to declare the common media queries -> Added mixins